 The goal of this section is to establish the convergence of the PIA \eqref{PIA} to the optimal value $V^*$ in \eqref{V^*}.
 First, we will show that the algorithm does improve a policy recursively, i.e., $\{v^n\}_{n\in\N}$ in \eqref{PIA} satisfies $v^{n+1}\ge v^n$, and the limiting value $v^*$ is well-defined; see Proposition~\ref{prop.policy.improvement} and Corollary~\ref{coro.PIA.works}.
-Proving $v^*=V^*$ turns out to be much more challenging, due to the added entropy term in \eqref{V^pi}.
-To overcome the technical hurdles, we propose a delicate plan (called the ``grand plan'' in Section~\ref{subsec:grand plan}) for finding a uniform estimate of $\{v^n\}_{n\in\N}$.
-The implementation of this plan requires new Sobolev estimates designed specifically for the purpose of policy improvement (Section~\ref{subsec:Sobolev}) and a nontrivial way to containing the entropy growth (Section~\ref{subsec:entropy}).
-Based on all this, Proposition~\ref{thm.the.uniformbound} gives a uniform bound for $\{v^n\}_{n\in\N}$ and their derivatives, which allows us to prove $v^*=V^*$ and obtain an optimal relaxed control; see Theorem \ref{thm.verification.limit}.
+Proving $v^*=V^*$ is much more challenging, due to the added entropy term in \eqref{V^pi}.
+To overcome the technical hurdles, we propose a plan (the ``grand plan'' in Section~\ref{subsec:grand plan}) to find a uniform estimate of $\{v^n\}_{n\in\N}$.
+The plan's implementation requires new Sobolev estimates designed specifically for the purpose of policy iteration (Section~\ref{subsec:Sobolev}) and a nontrivial containment of the entropy growth (Section~\ref{subsec:entropy}).
+Based on this, Proposition~\ref{thm.the.uniformbound} gives a uniform bound for $\{v^n\}_{n\in\N}$ and their derivatives, which allows us to prove $v^*=V^*$ and obtain an optimal relaxed control; see Theorem \ref{thm.verification.limit}.